kartik-gupta-ij/geoBhandara/README.md

 - [x] Create our header and footer partials
 - [x] Add in Bootstrap

-## Creating New Campgrounds
+## Creating New Bhandaras

-- [x] Setup new campground POST route
+- [x] Setup new bhandara POST route
 - [x] Add in body-parser
 - [x] Setup route to show form
 - [x] Add basic unstyled form

-## Style the campgrounds page
+## Style the bhandaras page

 - [x] Add a better header/title
-- [x] Make campgrounds display in a grid
+- [x] Make bhandaras display in a grid

 ## Style the Navbar and Form

 - [x] Add a navbar to all templates
-- [x] Style the new campground form
+- [x] Style the new bhandara form

 ## Add Mongoose

 - [x] Install and configure Mongoose
-- [x] Setup campground model
+- [x] Setup bhandara model
-- [x] Use campground model inside of our routes
+- [x] Use bhandara model inside of our routes

 ## Show Page

 - [x] Review the RESTful routes we've seen so far
-- [x] Add description to our campground model
+- [x] Add description to our bhandara model
 - [x] Show db.collection.drop()
 - [x] Add a show route/template